samliumay/samliumay/README.md

 ### Area of Intersts:
 - AI and ML systems security
 - AI and ML systems penetration
+- ML algorithms and optimization of ML algorithms.
 - Full-stack development
 - System engineering
 - Data structures and Algorithms